How Can We Help?

 Live Brexit Guide: Brexit Overview – What Happens Next?

-If the UK leaves the EU, whether on 31 October (or later) – UK nationals will immediately become third-country (non-EU) nationals.
+If the UK leaves the EU without a ratified Withdrawal Agreement, UK nationals will immediately become third-country (non-EU) nationals.

 Live Brexit Guide: No-Deal Measure for UK Nationals in the EU